rubikge/rubikge/README.md

 - 👋 Hi, I’m @rubikge
-- 👀 I’m interested in Teaching
+- 👀 I’m interested in Teaching and IT
-- 🌱 I’m currently learning React and FrontEnd
+- 🌱 I’m always learning React, Vue, Golang, Python, HTML, both frontend and backend development, AWS, CI/CD, AI tools and APIs, mathematics, linguistics, educational psychology and more.

 <!---